 The Company's finance committee reviews the capital structure of the Company on a quarterly basis.
 As part of this review, the committee considers the cost of capital and the risks associated with each class of capital.
-In conjunction with this objective, the Company seeks to maintain the highest achievable credit rating both nationally and internationally and is currently rated AAA in a national scale and A- in a global scale.
-To maintain the current ratings, the Company has to at least stay at a debt to earnings before interest, taxes, depreciation and amortization ("EBITDA") ratio of 2.
+In conjunction with this objective, the Company seeks to maintain the highest achievable credit rating both nationally and internationally.
 A sustained increase above this level could result in a one notch downgrade.
 As a result, prior to entering into new business ventures, acquisitions or divestures, management evaluates the optimal ratio of debt to EBITDA in order to maintain its credit rating.